meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

 ### `has_many`

 In the opposite direction, each `Author` might be associated with zero, one, or many `Post` objects.
-We haven't changes the schema of the `authors` table at all; ActiveRecord is just going to use `posts.author_id` to do all of the lookups.
+We haven't changes the schema of the `authors` table at all; Active Record is just going to use `posts.author_id` to do all of the lookups.

 ```ruby
 # app/models/author.rb